gidandridge/kim-1/README.md

 Typically I use this command:
 ```
-hexdump -C <source.bin>
+hexdump -C <source.bin> > <destination.hex>
 ```
-Substituting <source.bin> for the name of a binary file containing the previously complied assembly language.
-I then edit file the to remove the unneeded ASCII notation and also update the address indexes to match the intended target location of the code in RAM.
+Substituting <source.bin> for the name of a binary file containing the previously complied assembly language and <destination.hex> with the destination file name.
+I then edit the destination file removing the unneeded ASCII notation and also updating the address indexes to match the intended target location of the code in RAM.

 ### Paper tape (ptp)
 Finally paper tape files are provided.
 These are ASCII files in the MOS Technologies paper tape format supported by the KIM-1.
 The KIM-1 can load these files over a suitable RS232 interface using the built in monitor ROM.
 Use the 'L' command and then send the file as ASCII.
 Note during transmission the KIM-1 will require a short delay after each character and slightly longer delay at the end of each line.